 Congenital Toxoplasmosis

 Infection with the Toxoplasma gondii parasite is usually asymptomatic.
 It is primarily spread by contamination with faeces from a cat that is a host of the parasite.
 When infection occurs during pregnancy it can lead to congenital toxoplasmosis.
-This risk is higher later in the pregnancy.
+The risk is higher in the later stages of pregnancy.
 There is a classic triad of features in congenital toxoplasmosis:

 - Intracranial calcification